How to Fix a Leaky Faucet: 7 Easy Fixes to Stop the Drip Fast

 Quick Answer

-💡 Most people fix a leaky faucet in under 30 minutes with basic tools like a wrench and screwdriver, making this an easy and cost-effective DIY project for most homeowners.
+Most people learn how to fix a leaky faucet in under 30 minutes with basic tools like a wrench and screwdriver, making this an easy and cost-effective DIY project for most homeowners.

 Step 1: Turn Off the Water Supply